Want to know how to get more likes on Facebook?

-A quick and easy way to increase fan engagement is by asking them questions — not just random questions, but relevant questions related to your industry.
+A quick and easy way to increase Facebook likes and engagement is by asking questions to your fans.
+But don’t just ask random questions.
+You need to ask relevant questions related to your industry.

 For example, WPBeginner does a great job by asking their fans about their first-time experiences with website creation.

 To double your engagement metrics, you can also ask a question and post a photo, just like what Starbucks did in this Facebook post.

 Even better, you can install Facebook Feed Pro on your site to enable oEmbeds.
 This lets you automatically embed your Facebook post on your site simply by pasting your Facebook post link to WordPress like this:

 To get started, check out this step-by-step post on how to embed Facebook posts on your website.